-To support its facility estimates, Keyera completed site-specific liability assessments for many of its assets, including all sour gas plants.
-Keyera complies with the liability assessment requirements in AER Directive 001 - Requirements for Site-Specific Liability Assessments ("SSLA"), AER's License Liability Rating Program and Management Plan, and AER Directive 024 - Large Facility Liability Management Program, including completing updated assessments every five years for those facilities that are subject to AER Directive 001.
-Other assessments are reviewed periodically and updated as necessary.
-The results of the SSLA assessments are leveraged for development of decommissioning liability estimates.
+To support its facility estimates, Keyera completes site-specific liability assessments for many of its assets, including all sour gas plants.
+In all cases, Keyera complies with jurisdictional liability assessment requirements.
+The results of the assessments are leveraged for development of decommissioning liability estimates.

-Other decommissioning costs are regularly evaluated and updated and may be based on Keyera's assessment based on experiences during operational suspension for turnarounds, acquisition estimates, analogues from similar sites and/or construction costs.
-Well abandonment estimates are provided by industry experts, based on actual and industry downhole abandonment historical cost expenditures, professional judgment and experience.
-The process is overseen by the Health, Safety and Environment Committee of the Board.
+Other decommissioning costs are regularly evaluated and updated and may be based on Keyera's assessment based on experiences during deconstruction, operational suspension for turnarounds, acquisition estimates, analogues from similar sites and/or construction costs.
+Well abandonment estimates were provided by industry experts, based on actual and industry downhole abandonment historical cost expenditures, professional judgment and experience and adjusted with inflation.
+The process is overseen by the HSE Committee of the Board.

 Keyera's Alberta operations are also subject to several programs designed to mitigate the cost to the public of abandoning and reclaiming facilities under the jurisdiction of the AER.
-Pursuant to a program commonly referred to as the "Orphan Well Fund", holders of AER licenses for wells and facilities are required to pay an annual levy to assist in funding the clean-up of orphan sites.
-The levy is treated as an operating cost.
 In addition, the AER requires all licensees to provide data to support a Licensee Capability Assessment, including financial statements and demonstration of liability closure activity.
-Licensees that are flagged as "high risk operators" may be required to provide the AER with a security deposit.
-As of the date hereof, Keyera has not been required to provide a security deposit.
+Under the program, Keyera has not been required to provide a security deposit.